ndf-zz/remootio-adapter/assembly/README.md

 and [spm_config.txt](reference/spm_config.txt).

-Use [spmtool](https://github.com/ndf-zz/spmtool) to create a new config if required.
+Use [spmtool](https://github.com/ndf-zz/spmtool) to create a new configuration if required.
 Settings match the following in Kelly Controller software:

 ### Step 1: General Setting